Habits of an agile servant leader – Habit 4 (part 1): Humility

 Social need is prerequisite to ego need.
 (Reproduced from Peachey Publications, 2018).

-Benefit 2: Strong bond with peers – the basis of well-being
+Benefit 2: Strengthen the bond with peers – the basis of well-being

 In his TED Talk Be humble, Raymond Tang holds humility in high regards.
 It allows him to form “a lot richer connections” with people around him and get more genuinely and humbly interested in the background stories and experiences that make others unique.